-While pressure cooking, it is necessary to use 1-2 cups of water for every recipe.
-However, you don't always want it mixing with your food.
+While pressure cooking, it is necessary to use 1-2 cups of water for every recipe (unless you are using the Saute function only).
+However, you don't always want it to mix with your food.
 Could you imagine a soggy cheesecake?
 Gross.

 This is where the trivet comes in handy, and no - it's not just good for dessert!
 There's a reason why it comes with the Instant Pot.
-Here are some of our favourite ways to utilise the Instant Pot trivet that will inspire you to cook more and step outside of the box.
+Here are some of our favorite ways to use the Instant Pot trivet that will inspire you to cook more and step outside of the box.

 1. Cheesecakes & Other Baking Needs

 Unlike the oven method, you need water to cook anything in the Instant Pot.
 This is how it comes to pressure.
 While the pan provides a barrier, a trivet keeps it lifted and fully out of the water allowing for even cooking throughout.
 Check out these 10 incredible Instant Pot cheesecakes recipes for inspiration.

-You can use a steamer basket or cook them in the trivet, as pictured above.
+You can use a steamer basket or cook them in the trivet, as pictured above (here is the recipe).
 This keeps the eggs in place and minimises movement so your eggs are perfectly cooked and don't bump into each other during the process too much.

 3. Pot-in-pot Cooking

 If you're looking to use your Instant Pot for something like the perfect steamed rice, the pot-in-pot method is perfect for you.
-You can use a glass bowl, stainless steel pot, or whatever else is safe and sturdy to use under pressure (make sure to double check ahead of time!).
+You can use a glass bowl, stainless steel pot, or whatever else is safe and sturdy to use under pressure (make sure to double-check ahead of time!).

-4. Steaming Veggies
+4. Steaming Veggies on Trivet

 Delicate veggies don't take long in the Instant Pot.
-If you've experimented, you likely know that things like asparagus, broccoli, and cauliflower only take around a minute to make.
+If you've experimented, you likely know that things like asparagus, broccoli, beets and cauliflower only take around a minute to make.
 Perfectly steamed veggies are still a little crisp.
 Cooking them in the Instant Pot can be a gamble.

-5. Perfect Potatoes
+5. Using Trivet For Perfect Potatoes

 Baked potatoes are a thing of the past.
 Pressure cooked potatoes are in because the method is hands-off, the timing is quick, and the results are fantastic every time.
 The trivet works to keep them out of the water so the bottom of your spuds doesn't get soggy.

 You might also want to check out these 5 delicious ways to make Instant Pot potatoes.

-5. Double Stacking
+6. Double Stacking

 Another very useful way to use a trivet is when you want to cook two different dishes or separate elements of a meal at the same time.
 For example, you can cook a meat sauce on the bottom of the pot and place a bowl of rice and water on the trivet over the top.
 Set the right timings and relax!

-7. Large Pieces Of Meat & Poultry
+7. COOKING Large Pieces Of Meat & Poultry

 Whether you want to make a whole roast chicken for Sunday lunch or a rack of smokey BBQ pork ribs, the Instant Pot can be very handy at getting the task done in half the time.
 And when it comes to cooking larger pieces of meat or poultry with the pressure cooker, having the trivet is essential, especially if you're cooking the meat separately from the sauce.